glb96/cp2kRTPtools/README.md

 A tutorial is available in the Tutorial folder (jupyter notebook) along with some typical files.
 Another notebook, usefull_commands, provides more tips about real time file analysis.

+This package was initiated by Guillaume Le Breton with the help for André Borrfors and Fernanda Nunes from Zurich University.
+Please feel free to open an issue or to contact us for help or if you want to contribute to the package!